Edward Peters (scholar)

-Edward Murray Peters (born May 21, 1936) is an emeritus professor of University of Pennsylvania who specialized in the religious and political history of early Europe.
-He has done in-depth research regarding heresy, repression and the limits and treatment of intellectual inquiry in the low Middle Ages.
-He has also done deep research on historiography criticising, improving and reviewing the methods that traditional historiography has applied to the low medieval time period.
-He pioneered the first Medieval Studies PhD in Yale History.
+Edward Murray Peters (May 21, 1936 – November 4, 2024) was an American emeritus professor of University of Pennsylvania who specialized in the religious and political history of early Europe.
+He conducted in-depth research regarding heresy, repression and the limits and treatment of intellectual inquiry in the low Middle Ages.
+He also did deep research on historiography criticising, improving, and reviewing the methods that traditional historiography has applied to the low medieval time period.
+He received a bachelor's, master's, and the first Ph.D. in Medieval Studies from Yale University.
+After arriving at Penn in 1968, he served as a history professor and curator of the Henry Charles Lea Library at Penn Libraries, a position he held for 41 years.

+Peters received fellowships from the American Council of Learned Societies, the American Philosophical Society, the John Simon Guggenheim Foundation, and the honor most meaningful to him, being made a fellow of the Medieval Academy of America.

+Peters died on November 4, 2024, at the age of 88.